raipc/atsd-api-python/README.md

 ssl_verify=False
 ```

-Specify path to `connection.properties` file in the `connect` method.
+Launch Python and specify the path to the file `connection.properties` in the `connect` method.

 ```python
 from atsd_client import connect